walifile/walifile/README.md

 **`Digital Craftsman (Developer/Content Creator)`**

-I'm dedicated Full-Stack Developer, enthusiastic Content Creator, and aspiring Mentor.
-My coding journey is a pursuit of becoming a proficient developer and mentor.
-I thrive on crafting innovative projects, solving real-world problems, and sharing my knowledge on my "[Coding Circulate][youtube]" YouTube channel.
-A lifelong learner, my primary goal is to grow as both a developer and a guiding figure to others on their own journeys.
-With substantial experience in coding, I specialize in developing and optimizing software products, always upholding the importance of clean and well-documented code.
-Collaboration is at the core of my mission, as I'm passionate about supporting others and advancing my own skills.
-Let's connect and work together to foster collective progress! 🌟
+I'm a Full-Stack Developer, handling both the visible parts of websites and the technical stuff behind them.
+Sharing coding tips on my "[Coding Circulate][youtube]" YouTube channel is what I love.
+My goal is to become a coding expert and help others.
+I enjoy making projects that solve real problems and making my code easy to understand.
+Let's work together and make progress! 🌟

    <p align="left">
       <a href="https://www.youtube.com/@codingcirculate?sub_confirmation=1">